Make money with your music on YouTube

 How do you know if your channel is meeting your business goals?

-When you monetize your channel, you would want to look at the various Revenue reports to address questions such as:
+When you monetise your channel, you should look at the various Revenue reports to address questions such as:

 - How much money does my YouTube channel generate?